-To use the C form as a moveable barre chord on the guitar, your 1st finger acts like a capo and lays across (barres) the guitar neck while your remaining fingers form the rest of the chord shape.
+To use the C form as a moveable barre chord, your 1st finger acts like a capo and lays across (barres) the guitar neck while your remaining fingers form the rest of the chord shape.

 Don’t fret (no pun intended) if this barre chord is hard to play.
 This shape is rarely, if ever, used in its entirety.
 Instead, it’s usually broken apart into smaller, more easily fingered pieces.
 However, to understand where these fragments come from, you need to know the full form.
-So focus more on visualizing the shape of the C form barre chord and don’t worry about playing it perfectly.
+So just focus on visualizing the shape of the C form barre chord.

-If you’re having trouble fingering this whole barre chord, don’t barre completely across the fingerboard with your 1st finger.
+If you’re having trouble, don’t barre completely across the fingerboard with your 1st finger.
 The only open strings in a C chord are the 1st and 3rd, so you need to barre only enough to cover those strings when you move the shape up.

-Slide this barre chord shape around and play a major chord for any note along the 5th string, as shown here.
-Note that the root is always under your 4th finger.
+Slide this barre chord shape around and play a chord for notes along the 5th string.
+Note the root is always under your 4th finger.